Pre-Candidacy Field Experiences

 No, you do not need to complete every single task on the checklist.
 The checklist provides a wide range of options to complete the requirements.
 For example, in Section Two: Developing My Understanding of Diversity, students must complete 3 experiences listed in that section.
 Please be aware that some of the requirements are mandatory to complete.

 4. How do I confirm that I have completed a task?

-Once you have completed a task on the check sheet, complete the evidence needed for that task.
+Once you have completed a task on the check sheet, record the evidence needed for that task.
 The required evidence is listed in the full explanation for PCFE.
-You should record all of your items in a single Word document.
-Once you have completed all of the necessary tasks for the program, you will then upload the document to TaskStream.
-Do not submit your work until you have completed all of the requirements.
+You should record all of your items for each section in the provided templates available for download on D2L.
+As you complete activities, fill in the details on these templates and then upload them in the correct submission area when you have completed a section’s requirements.